Dental Implants River Ridge

 The Closest Match to Your Natural Teeth

 If you are among the 178 million people in the United States who are missing at least one tooth, you have many options these days for completing your smile.
 However, none of them look or feel nearly as lifelike as dental implants.
 By recreating the entire structure of the teeth, dental implants are by far the closest match to your natural teeth.
-At deJong, Plaisance and Bostick Family Dentistry, our dentists provide start-to-finish dental implant treatment in one convenient location.
+At Plaisance & Bostick Family Dentistry, our dentists partner with local dental implant specialists to ensure your new smile looks and feels like new.
 Contact us today to set up your consultation for dental implants in River Ridge, LA!

-Why Choose deJong, Plaisance & Bostick Family Dentistry for Dental Implants?
+Why Choose Plaisance & Bostick Family Dentistry for Dental Implants?

 • Serving the River Ridge Community Since 1980